ahollyer/python-exercises/README.md

 -------
 ### Running the Programs

 Each program has a specification at the beginning of the script.
 To run an interactive program, download the file and run it on the command line.
-Interactive programs include:
+Some interactive programs include:

 * madlib.py - Fill in words to generate a silly madlib.
 * guess_the_number.py - Try to determine a random number 1-100 within 5 guesses.